 2019 novel coronavirus (COVID-19) is a new strain of a virus causing an outbreak of respiratory illnesses.
-The illness was first detected in Wuhan, China, in December 2019, with cases now identified in the United States and multiple other countries.
+The illness was first detected in Wuhan, China, in December 2019, with cases now identified globally.
 For the most current statistics, please refer to the Johns Hopkins Coronavirus Resource Center for Coronavirus COVID-19 Global Cases tracking.

 The COVID-19 is from a large family of human coronaviruses named for crown-like spikes on their surface with the main subgroupings classified as alpha, beta, gamma, and delta.
 First identified in the 1960s, there are seven coronaviruses that can infect humans.1

 - MERS-CoV (beta coronavirus)

 - 2019 novel coronavirus

 Coronavirus infections range from the common cold to the rare and deadly varieties of severe acute respiratory syndrome (SARS) and Middle East respiratory syndrome (MERS).
 The MERS-CoV, SARS-CoV, and COVID-19 are examples of virus evolution that began with animals and have now become a threat to humans.

 Viruses are known to change through mutation and new variants continue to emerge.
 There are multiple variants of the COVID-19 documented with five variants currently documented in the United States.
 According to the CDC, three classifications for the SARS-CoV-2 are being monitored: Variant of Interest (VOI), Variant of Concern (VOC), and Variant of High Consequence (VOHC).2 Variants circulating in the US are B.1.1.7, B.1.351, P.1, B.1.427, and B.1.429 variants and considered variants of concern.
 Variants of high consequence are yet to be identified in the US.